Fighting Modern Slavery

 How our support services work

-The Freedom Partnership provides a range of support services to people affected by slavery.
+The Salvation Army provides a range of support services to people affected by slavery.

 The Salvation Army operates a Safe House for women who have experienced trafficking and slavery in Australia.
+The Safe House is located in Sydney, NSW but takes referrals from across Australia.
 It also provides outreach support and case management to men, women and children living in the community.

-The Safe House provides access to Salvation Army support, including:
+The Safe House provides flexible and comprehensive support to survivors including:

-Case management can be provided to persons at risk of trafficking, slavery or slavery-like practices.
+Case management can be provided to persons at risk of trafficking, slavery or slavery-like practices including forced marriage.

 Eligibility for this support is assessed on a case-by-case basis when a person is presenting with some indicators of trafficking/slavery and there are contributing factors that increase their vulnerability.